cockroachdb/docs/src/current/v23.2/changefeed-examples.md

 ## Create a changefeed connected to a Confluent Cloud sink

-{% include_cached new-in.html version="v23.2" %} In this example, you'll set up a changefeed for a single-node cluster that is connected to a Confluent Cloud managed Kafka cluster.
+{% include new-in.md version="v23.2" %} In this example, you'll set up a changefeed for a single-node cluster that is connected to a Confluent Cloud managed Kafka cluster.
 The changefeed will watch a table and send messages to the sink.

 {% include {{ page.version.version }}/cdc/examples-license-workload.md %}